How Much Does a Brick Weigh? Common Types Compared

 Average weight per square foot: ~40-45 lbs

-The bricks are commonly used in applications where larger, stronger materials are necessary.
 The brick weight per square foot for larger bricks can be higher, which affects the overall weight of a structure.

 For example, a king-size brick weighs about 6.5 lbs (2.95 kg), and its larger size can provide more stability in certain building designs.